PROgRESS T32 Trainees

 Pediatric Cardiology Fellow

 Dr. Starnes is a Pediatric Cardiology Fellow at Vanderbilt University Medical Center.
 He received his MD and MPH from the Vanderbilt University School of Medicine.
 He then completed residency in Pediatrics, including the global health training program, at the Monroe Carell Jr. Children's Hospital at Vanderbilt.
-Dr. Starnes’s research focuses on racial and global disparities in the care of children with heart disease.
-His current research project aims to quantify racial disparities in the efficacy of pulse oximetry screening for critical congenital heart disease and create improved screening algorithms to improve equity.
+Dr. Starnes’s research focuses on the care of children with heart disease.
+His current research project aims to quantify the efficacy of pulse oximetry screening for critical congenital heart disease and create improved screening algorithms.

 Nadia Syed, DO